-Buy-in – The amount you have to spend to get a seat at a poker table or to enter a poker tournament.
+Buy-in – The amount you have to spend to get a seat at a poker table or to enter poker tournaments.
 You receive poker chips in exchange for your buy-in.

-Call – Matching a bet or a raise.
+Call – In poker, calls mean matching a bet or a raise.

 Cashing – Winning a share of the prize money in a tournament.